 In such circumstances, the auditor may need to reevaluate the planned audit procedures, based on the revised consideration of assessed risks for all or some of the classes of transactions, account balances, or disclosures and related assertions.
-ISA (UK and Ireland) 315 contains further guidance on revising the auditor's risk assessment.
+ISA (UK) 315 (Revised June 2016) contains further guidance on revising the auditor's risk assessment.7

 - A61.
 The auditor cannot assume that an instance of fraud or error is an isolated occurrence.
 Therefore, the consideration of how the detection of a misstatement affects the assessed risks of material misstatement is important in determining whether the assessment remains appropriate. - A62.
-The auditor's judgment as to what constitutes sufficient appropriate audit evidence is influenced by such factors as the following: - Significance of the potential misstatement in the assertion and the likelihood of its having a material effect, individually or aggregated with other potential misstatements, on the financial statements. - Effectiveness of management's responses and controls to address the risks. - Experience gained during previous audits with respect to similar potential misstatements. - Results of audit procedures performed, including whether such audit procedures identified specific instances of fraud or error. - Source and reliability of the available information. - Persuasiveness of the audit evidence. - Understanding of the entity and its environment, including the entity's internal control.
+The auditor's judgment as to what constitutes sufficient appropriate audit evidence is influenced by such factors as the following: - Significance of the potential misstatement in the assertion and the likelihood of its having a material effect, individually or aggregated with other potential misstatements, on the financial statements. - Effectiveness of management's responses and controls to address the risks.